 Running away tends to creep up on you unawares.
-Small puppies don’t run away because they need your company to feel safe.
+Small puppies don’t run away because they need to be near you in order to feel safe.
 Bigger dogs, not so much!
 So why is it that some big dogs come when they are called and others do not?

 Are there times when he doesn’t even offer you the courtesy of a glance?
 You take off his lead, and he takes off over the horizon.
 And is often gone for several minutes!
 If so, you have the makings of a runaway dog.
 And now, is the right time to fix this.
 Let’s find out how this problem got started.

 Running off, ignoring the recall and other commands often begins towards the end of a dog’s first year.
 So is this an age thing?
 And will your dog grow out of it?

 Is my dog a terrible teenager?